scorpido74/azure-docs.nl-nl/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Vervolgens gebruiken we het CSV-bestand `mS-DS-ConsistencyGuid` voor gegenereerde uitvoer om het kenmerk op het doelobject in forest F2 te stempelen.
+Vervolgens gebruiken we het gegenereerde CSV-bestand voor uitvoer om `mS-DS-ConsistencyGuid` het kenmerk van het doel object in het F2 te stem pelen:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(